 As director of the dance program, Chris works with students on dance performance and choreography as well as somatics and kinesiology.

 Amy Sarno is a director/deviser interested in the impacts theatre has on social change.
 Most recently her work has focused on verbatim and documentary performance.
-Sarno enjoys mentoring student creative projects that create dialogue in the community.
+Sarno enjoys mentoring student projects that create dialogue in the community.

 Shelbi mentors students in theatre design and technology specializing in costume design, cultural representation onstage, fashion history, and sustainable fashion practices.